TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 R packages are collections of functions code, data sets, documentation and tests developed by the community, that are mostly made available on the <span style="color:red">C</span>omprehensive <span style="color:red">R</span> <span style="color:red">A</span>rchive <span style="color:red">N</span>etwork, or <span style="color:red">CRAN</span>, the public clearing house for R packages.
 Those pachages are developed by the experts in their fields and currently the CRAN package repository features over 14,000 of them.
 Many of the analyses that they offer are not even available in any of the standard data analysis software packages, which is one of the reasons that R is so successful.

-When you run R you will authomatically upload the [`package:base`](https://www.rstudio.com/wp-content/uploads/2016/05/base-r.pdf), which is the system library, i.e. package where all standard functions are defined.
+When you run R you will authomatically upload the [`package:base`](https://www.rstudio.com/wp-content/uploads/2016/05/base-r.pdf), which is the system library, i.e. the package where all standard functions are defined.
 The rest of the so called *base packages* contain the basic statistical routines.
 Assuming that you are connected to the internet, you can install a package using `install.packages()`.
-From RStudio menu you can do it by sellecting **Tools | Install Packages...** and typing the name of the desired package in the dialog window.
+From RStudio menu you can do it by sellecting **Tools | Install Packages...** and typing the name of the desired package in the dialogue window.

 ![Red variant](/day1/UseR/images/InstallPckg.png?width=20pc)